gregsmi/seqr-deploy/README.md

 ### Deployment

+1. Determine a `$DEPLOYMENT_NAME` for this deployment.
+This will name be used throughout the deployment process.
+The deployment name must be unique within this repository and contain only lowercase letters and numbers.

 1. Clone this repository

     ```bash
     git clone https://github.com/gregsmi/cpg-deploy.git
     ```

 1. Create a new branch for your deployment.
-The naming convention for deployment branches in this repository is `env-msseqrNN`, where `NN` is a two-digit number.
-For example, if you are creating the 3rd deployment in this repository, you would name your branch `env-msseqr03`.
-Note that `msseqr03` now the name for this deployment and will be used in subsequent steps.

     ```bash
-    git checkout -b env-msseqr03
+    git checkout -b env-$(DEPLOYMENT_NAME)
     ```

 1. Rename `deployment.template.env` to `deployment.env`.
 Populate `deployment.env` with the `AZURE_TENANT_ID` and `AZURE_SUBSCRIPTION_ID` that you collected above.
-Additionally, populate `deployment.env` with values for `DEPLOYMENT_NAME` (`msseqr03` in this example) and `REGION` (`eastus` in this example).
+Additionally, populate `deployment.env` with values for `DEPLOYMENT_NAME` (`$(DEPLOYMENT_NAME)` in this example) and `REGION` (`eastus` in this example).
 This file will make information about your deployment available to Terraform and GitHub Actions.

 1. Run `terraform-init.sh -c` to configure terraform to manage this deployment.
 This must be run from within the terraform directory.
 This script will first ensure that the correct Azure resources exist to store the terraform state.
 This includes a Resource Group (RG) that will eventually house your seqr deployment, a Storage Account (SA) within that RG, and a Container within that SA.
 After configuring terraform to use that SA to hold terraform state, it will then write out `terraform.tfvars` with the values derived from `deployment.env`.
 This file will be used by terraform to configure your deployment.